 Some Amazon services use the 172.17.0.0/16 CIDR range.
 Services can experience IP address conflicts if the IP address range is already in use anywhere in your network.
 For example, Amazon Cloud9 and Amazon SageMaker AI use 172.17.0.0/16.
 To avoid conflicts, don't use this range when creating your VPC.
-For more information, see Can't connect to EC2 environment because VPC's IP addresses are used by Docker in the Amazon Cloud9 User Guide.
+For more information, see Cloud9 User Guide.